Efthreeoh

 Fordson

 An EREV is a Series-Hybrid.
-EREV is a marketing name conjured up because most non-technical people don't understand there are two types of hybrid vehicles: Parallell Hybrid (i.e. Prius) and Series Hybrid (i.e. Volt* or BMW i3).
+EREV is a stupid marketing name conjured up because most non-technical people don't understand there are two types of hybrid vehicles: Parallell Hybrid (i.e. Prius) and Series Hybrid (i.e. Volt* or BMW i3).

 *the Volt was unique in that its transmission could switch to parallel hybrid operation under specific circumstances.